RCA 501

-The RCA 501 was a transistor computer manufactured by RCA beginning in 1958.
+The RCA 501 is a model of transistor computer that was manufactured by RCA beginning in 1958.

 History

 RCA's pioneering work in transistors in other products provided its engineers with the basis needed to design effective use of transistors in early solid-state electronic computer systems as well.
 After three years of development, by 1959 RCA introduced the all-transistor RCA 501, a medium- to large-scale computer which – according to the sales brochures – was "the world's most advanced electronic data processing system".
 It was designed by industrial designer John Vassos, who employed a modular design strategy, framing the computer and its components as a system and not as individual units.
 He also used color coding to assist the operator to run the machine in an "orderly and fully controlled manner" according to the advertisement.

 The United States Air Force purchased a 501 system in 1959 for $121,698.
 Other customers included the US Navy and Army, State Farm Life Insurance, and General Tire and Rubber Company.

 A compatible version of the RCA 501 was sold by English Electric as their model KDP10/KDF8.